 CARL: Goot!
 Nawl go to yer saloon and git us sum drank.

-RALPH: Fine, I’m leaving and I’m not coming back.
+RALPH: Fine!
+I’m leaving but I’m not coming back.

-RALPH: You think I give a flying Scissortail Flycatcher what we call this Oklahoma City?
+RALPH: You think I give a flying cowpat what we call this Oklahoma City?